pinterest tag

 Photo by shayd johnson on Unsplash

 Clearwater is a hidden gem along the road to Jasper.
 The town is most famous for being the gateway to Wells Gray Provincial Park, a spectacular wilderness area.
-The park is renowned for its impressive waterfalls, including the majestic Helmcken Falls, which plunges 141 meters into a deep canyon.
+The park is renowned for its impressive waterfalls, including the majestic Helmcken Falls, which plunge 141 meters into a deep canyon.

 Just a short drive from the main Highway 5, Wells Gray is well worth the detour for its stunning scenery and diverse outdoor activities like hiking, kayaking, and wildlife viewing.
 Another exceptional activity offered here is whitewater rafting.

 Back in Clearwater, you can enjoy a leisurely stroll along the river or visit local shops and cafes to savour the small-town charm.
-Check out the Hungry Hiker Cafe for a quick caffeine fix and sweet treat and plan a visit to Hop N Hog Smokehouse for their excellent patio and even better smoked meats.
+Check out the Hungry Hiker Cafe for a quick caffeine fix and sweet treat, and plan a visit to Hop N Hog Smokehouse for their excellent patio and even better smoked meats.
 Clearwater’s proximity to such a breathtaking natural park filled with iconic waterfalls makes it a must-visit stop on your journey to Jasper.
 We promise that the Kamloops to Clearwater road trip will be a highlight of your trip.

-It’s impossible to see everything in one day so make sure to book a Clearwater or Wells Gray accommodation ahead of time.
+It’s impossible to see everything in one day, so make sure to book a Clearwater or Wells Gray accommodation ahead of time.
 Some favourites include Wells Gray Guest Ranch, The Lake House, Cedar Haven Resort, Across the Creek Cabins, Moul Creek Lodge B&B, and Clearwater Springs Ranch

 Additionally, the nearby Lower North Thompson Valley area has an abundance of unique and ideal accommodations for you to choose from.